Portrait Photography Project: If The Cap Fits

 Are they fitting in or standing out?
 Are they making a show or attempting to conceal?
 Is it their choice or not?

 Since the vdawn of time man has adorned himself with hats, crowns & all manner of decorative creations.
 They have had many different purposes.

 Perhaps when you look at the portrait without a name or a word beside it you can use your imagination to fill in the blank.
 Why do they wear the hat and what does it mean to them?

 Finally maybe you can ask yourself whether you’re a hat person or not?

 Weren’t looking for a Portrait Photography Project or haven’t found exactly what you wanted on this page?
 Do you want a different type of professional photos?
 Try Home, Event Photography, Portrait Photography, or Family Portrait Photography.
 Find out more about me or contact me.
 Take a look at some of my personal Projects: The Silent Pilgrims, Save Gaby’s Deli.
-You can also check out my blogs on How I became a photographer, How to building rapport with clients, Headshots: 10 tips to help you get the best results or How much are professional headshots in London?
+You can also check out my blogs: How I became a photographer, How to building rapport with clients, Headshots: 10 tips to help you get the best results, or How much are professional headshots in London?

 All images on this website are protected by Copyright under the Copyright, Design & Patents Act 1988.
 All Rights Reserved.